CloudsDocker/misc/English.md

 - Parenthesis: ()
 - Braces: {}
 - Brackets: []
+- a red herring: something is not important but just attract your attention from the main topic

 # Synonyms
 - `hallmark`: (outstanding)feature.
 The hallmark of object-orient design is encapsulation.